mikex924/gce/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
-    title: We've got what you need!
+    title: We Can Help
-    text: Start Bootstrap has everything you need to get your new website up and running in no time!
-All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
-No strings attached!
+    text: Whether you are looking to import or export, we've got you covered!
+We offer a full range of services to help you with transporting your goods from door to door.
+We work with top ocean carriers and airlines to provide you with the best international shipping services.
+We also offer ground transportation to help you get your cargo from hubs to warehouses or other destinations.
     actions:
-      - title: Get Started!
+      - title: View Services
-        url: '#page-top'
+        url: '#services'
         class: btn-light

   - type: services.html